-Make no mistake, it is the grown ups in all three services who must shoulder equal amounts of blame with those devious ministers and unfeeling civil servants the mainstream media like to vilify.
+Make no mistake, it is the grown-ups in all three services who must shoulder equal amounts of the blame with those devious ministers and unfeeling civil servants the mainstream media like to vilify.
 It seems to be an unwritten rule in defence reporting that civil servant/minister = BAD and anyone in uniform = GOOD.

 Quite ridiculous of course but back on topic.

 One can almost guarantee in any justification of spending on CVF or any other naval system the immortal words ‘we are an island you know’ will not be far behind.